juiceDeLemon/nvim-config/README.md

 install the needed formatters from mason listed in null-ls

+change the dev = { path = "" } } directory to where you store your own plugins.
+you can put your own plugins there.

 to add a new language support you need to add the language in lua/u/pluginsettings/lsp.lua ensure_install and